Leighton Andrews: Higher education and further education

-Welsh language
+Welsh language strategy

 A Welsh learner, Andrews published the first Welsh-Medium Education Strategy, legislated to make Welsh Language Education Strategic plans statutory, with a provision for Welsh Ministers to force local authorities to undertake assessments of parental demand for Welsh-medium education, published a new Welsh Language Strategy in 2012, appointed the first Welsh Language Commissioner, created a Welsh language digital technology fund, and set up reviews of the Eisteddfod, Welsh second language education, and Welsh for Adults.
 In 2013 he was criticised for rejecting many of the recommendations of the commissioner.

 Resignation

-Andrews actively campaigned to keep the Pentre Primary School in his Rhondda constituency open, arguing that Rhondda Cynon Taf County Borough Council had failed to carry out an appropriate community impact assessment.
-However, others saw this as conflicting with his role as Education Minister.
-As a result, Andrews was criticised by members of the Welsh Assembly, and resigned on 25 June 2013 after First Minister Carwyn Jones refused to support his position.
-This was the first forced resignation in the history of the Welsh Assembly or Welsh Government.
+Andrews was forced to resign after attending a protest considered by many to be in opposition to his own policy of requiring local authorities to amalgamate schools to reduce surplus places.
+Andrews later claimed that he was protesting the closure of a primary school in Pentre under this policy because Rhondda Cynon Taf County Borough council had failed to carry out an adequate community impact assessment for the school's closure.
+After Carwyn Jones refused to support his position, and stated he had broken the Ministerial Code, he resigned on 25 June 2013.